Colville National Forest

 $5 for day use

-$45 season pass for all day use areas managed by Scenic Canyons in the Colville National Forest.
+$45 season pass for day use areas managed by Scenic Canyons on Colville National Forest

 Natural Features: The campground is surrounded by groves of ponderosa pine, white pine, hemlock and grand fir trees, and sits at an elevation of 2,000 feet.
 Campsites are spacious and shady, with an understory of wild roses and thimbleberry.

 Pioneer is situated at the southern edge of Colville National Forest, near the Idaho border.
 The forest spans 1.1 million acres and encompasses the Okanogan, Kettle River and Selkirk Mountain Ranges.